siva-edaichamy/network-intrusion-demo/README.md

 ## 🔒 Security Notes

 - **Never commit sensitive files**: `.env`, `config/load_kdd.yaml`, and dataset files are gitignored
-- Use `.env.example` as template for sharing configuration structure
+- Use `.env.example` as a template for sharing configuration structure
 - Sanitize logs before sharing diagnostics
 - Keep SSH keys secure and never commit them (`.pem`, `.key` files are gitignored)
 - The `config/load_kdd.yaml` file contains credentials and is auto-generated - never commit it